Technical Documents Translated Perfectly — Code, Diagrams & All

 participant Q as SQS Queue

-participant W as Worker (Bedrock)
+participant W as BeastTranslate (Bedrock)

 participant S3 as S3 (Output)